ryanpeh/SmartNUS/docs/UserGuide.md

 #### 4.1.9.
 Find/Search Questions: `find`

-Shows a list of all questions in SmartNUS that have all the specified keywords, at least one of the specified tags, and the importance value (if specified).
+Shows a list of all questions in SmartNUS that have all the specified keywords in their titles, at least one of the specified tags, and the importance value (if specified).

 Format: `find [KEYWORDS]... [t/TAG]... [i/IMPORTANCE]`